SKYTERL/Foxspigot-KnockbackFix/README.md

 # Foxspigot-KnockbackFix
-Change kb on different kits.
+Change kb on different kits on StrikePractice.